lacomaofficial/lacomaofficial/README.md

 I’m a **computational neuroscientist & deep learning researcher**.
 My work lies at the intersection of neuroscience, data science, and machine learning, driven by the potential of these fields to unlock new insights into **complex nonlinear stochastic systems**.

-- Founder of **YC Hedge Fund**, an independent quantitative research entity—I develop AI-driven models for financial analysis that prioritize theoretical grounding, robust validation, and architectural reuse across domains.
+- Founder of **YC Hedge Fund**, an independent quantitative research entity, I develop AI-driven models for financial analysis that prioritize theoretical grounding, robust validation, and architectural reuse across domains.

 - Research in **computational psychiatry**, **digital biomarkers**, **robust time series foundations**, and **causal representation learning**.